 -

 Chest of drawers front.
 Walnut wood.
 17th century.
 Three units available.
-Rectangular crossbeams made of carved walnut wood, originally used for drawer fronts, decorated with geometric elements with a clear classicist influence and a long tradition and importance in Spanish cabinetmaking since the Renaissance.
+Rectangular crossbars of carved walnut wood, originally used for drawer fronts, decorated with geometric elements of clear classicist influence and long tradition and importance in Spanish cabinetmaking since the Renaissance.

 · Size: 18x2x138 cms.